Marketing91

 Giving back to the community

 #10.
-Fulfilling needs of Customers
+Fulfilling the needs of Customers

 Business is about producing and supplying the goods and services which are essential for the customers.
 Customers have various needs and want, and the sole purpose of businesses is to fulfill those needs by providing various assortment of products and services.

-For example, if the requirement of the customer is a 4GB Ram phone with 12 MP Camera, and if the only available option is an iPhone, it will be a major disappointment for the customer.
+For example, if the requirement of the customer is a 4GB Ram phone with a 12 MP Camera, and if the only available option is an iPhone, it will be a major disappointment for the customer.
 In such a case, the company will form a monopoly which may not go very well with customers.

 Liked this post?
-Check out these detailed articles on Topic of Marketing
+Check out the complete series on Marketing

 Related posts: